-Diagnosis of dog allergies is based on the correctly identifying the causes and recent activities of your pets.
-The recent activities include the food, water, medicine intake, season of the year, the surrounding environment, contact with other pets and the introduction of new members in your family.
+The diagnosis of dog allergies is based on correctly identifying the causes and recent activities of your pets.
+The recent activities include the food, water, medicine intake, season of the year, the surrounding environment, contact with other pets, and the introduction of new members in your family.
 The vet will finally identify the cause and will give the treatment accordingly.

 Dog Allergies Treatment

 To treat the allergic reaction of your dog, at first you must remove the causes and source of infection eradication.
-At the extreme case, your vet will go for the medical treatment.
-The simple medical treatment includes antihistamines, nasal corticosteroid, immunotherapy, and some other anti-allergen drugs.
+In extreme cases, your vet will go for the medical treatment.
+Simple medical treatment includes antihistamines, nasal corticosteroid, immunotherapy, and some other anti-allergen drugs.

 Antihistamines block the histamines that release from the allergic reactions which include loratadine, chlorpheniramine, cetirizine hydrochloride, fexofenadine, etc. The nasal corticosteroids help to reserve the inflammation caused by the immune response and relieve nasal congestions.
 Immunotherapy is used to treat the chronic allergic reactions to animals and even men.